david-musician/SP17_Angularjs/ionic_tutorial/readme.md

 ## readme.md format

 ### Header
-1. Title
+1. Tutorial Project
-2. March 20th, 2017 - Project created
+2. April 2nd, 2017 - Project created
-3. Description
+3. This is a tutorial app that makes projects and tasks and saves them.

 ### Body
 1. Features